RhysTalley/fullstack_notepad_app/README.md

 # Full Stack "Keeper" Notepad Application

-This project was created by Rhys Talley using React.
+This project was created by Rhys Talley using React, Node.js, and MongoDB as a project for COMS W3102.

 ## Functionality